Learning a Fast Mixing Exogenous Block MDP using a Single Trajectory: Related Works

 Other works \textit{have} considered the Ex-BMDP setting without latent state resets. \cite{lamb2023guaranteed} and \cite{levine2024multistep} consider a setting similar to ours, where the agent interacts with the environment in a single trajectory.
 However, these methods do not provide sample-complexity guarantees, and instead are only guaranteed to converge to the correct encoder in the limit of infinite samples.

 \cite{efroni2022sample} considers a related ``Exo-MDP'' setting, and proposes the \textbf{ExoRL} algorithm.
 In this setting, while the environment is episodic, the latent state $s_0$ resets to a starting value sampled randomly from a fixed \textit{distribution} after each episode.
 Additionally, the latent transition dynamics may be non-deterministic.
 However, unlike our work, \cite{efroni2022sample} does \textbf{not} consider the general function-approximation setting for state encoders.
 Instead, the observation $x$ is explicitly factorized into $d$ factors, and the controllable state $s$ consists of some unknown subset of $k$ of these factors: the representation learning problem is reduced to identifying which $k$ of the $d$ factors are action-dependent.
-ExoRL guarantees a sample-complexity polynomial in $2^k = |\mathcal{S}|$ and $\log(d)$.\footnote{Because ExoRL allows for nondeterministic starting latent states, one might be able to adapt the method to the infinite-horizon no-reset setting by considering the single episode as a chain of ``pseudo-episodes'' with nondeterministic start state (c.f., \cite{xu2024posterior}).
-However, to do so, one would have to ensure that $s$ mixes sufficiently between episodes, which may be challenging given that $s$ is not directly observed and has unknown, controllable dynamics.
-Even still, the resulting algorithm would not apply to the general function-approximation setting which we consider.}
+ExoRL guarantees a sample-complexity polynomial in $2^k = |\mathcal{S}|$ and $\log(d)$.\footnote{Because ExoRL allows for nondeterministic starting latent states, one might be able to adapt ExoRL to the infinite-horizon no-reset setting by considering the single episode as a chain of ``pseudo-episodes'' with nondeterministic start state (c.f., \cite{xu2024posterior}).
+However, one would have to ensure that $s$ mixes sufficiently between episodes, which may be challenging given that $s$ is not directly observed and has unknown, controllable dynamics.
+Even still, the resulting algorithm would not apply to our general~function-approximation~setting.}

+Recently, \cite{mhammedi2024the} have proposed an algorithm for provably sample-efficient policy optimization in the episodic Ex-BMDP setting with rewards, that can handle nondeterministic latent dynamics.
+However, the algorithm requires \textit{simulator access} to the environment: this means that the agent is able to reset the environment to \textit{any observation $x\in \mathcal{X}$} that has been previously observed.
+This requirement is considerably stronger than even the requirement of deterministic resets to a single latent state found in \cite{efroni2022provably}.